district10/extended-programmer-dvorak/README.md

 On remapped letters:
  - R: 'r' should be in the home row;
- - H: 'h' was pushed aside by 'r', for easy type the most frequent "th" bigram, i put it on the left, and "wh", "he", etc are much more easier
  - I, H, K, L: 'i' deserve it! 'h' moved down to index finger lower row, easy to reach; 'k' up, not use it often; 'l' moved left, great!!
  - S, N: I considered a long time, and finally decided to swap 'u' and 's', they are both import, seems no need to swap, but you know, there are much more 'ss' than 'nn', my small finger doesn't like double tap at all!!!
  - U: no where to go, so here